 With its love of art and its alfresco café society, Naples feels deliciously as Italian as its name.
 It's one of our favorite haunts for a night on the town touched with glamour and a bit of exquisite magic.
 But it's also equally intriguing under the sun.

 Put on your shopping shoes and start where Fifth Avenue South branches off the Tamiami Trail (Highway 41).
 Between the shops selling whimsical gifts, casual resort clothing, tropical-style home accessories, royal jewels (really!) and handcrafted jewelry, Sugden Community Theatre and a medley of eclectic art galleries uphold Naples' name in cultural circles.
 A block off Fifth, von Leibig Art Center displays local and Florida talent in ever-changing exhibits.
-Nearby, Cambier Park is the site of free weekly concerts during season from October to April, a tennis center and a perfect green space for family moments.
+Nearby Cambier Park is the site of free weekly concerts from February to early May, as well as a tennis center and a perfect green space for family moments.

 Then head up to Gordon Drive to see a row of charming old Florida cottages that back up to the main attraction, Third Street South.
 Stop for a bottle of wine, a look at fine European antiques, an espresso boost, a Donna Karan original or a gold Naples medallion.